QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/tcp.md

 **TCP three-way handshake** 📌

 Using TCP, we establish a session between two machines A and B. A start with a SYN.
 B replies with SYN, ACK.
-A receives SYN, ACk, and replies with ACK.
+A receives SYN, ACK, and replies with ACK.
+The closing handshake is the same with FIN.

 There are sequence numbers and ack numbers on every message.
 The first SYN has a random value $a$.
 The second SYN has a random value $b$, while the ACK has the value $a+1$.
 The final ACK has the value $b+1$.